Untitled Document

 Some of the world's largest hedge funds are even saying that the Euro currency will sink to trade at an even level with the U.S. dollar.

-Are we heading back to recession with $$$ dropping & foreign currencies starting to fall as at 2010 [ World Population exploding ] [ World Currency ] [ China Vs USA finance situation 2010 ] WHY ARE MANUFACTURERS & BUSINESSES LEAVING NZ: [ Read the story ] [ Compare to Thailand ] [ Check WHY THAILAND ] is better for Manufacturers & any Kiwi Company.
-Why NZ is lost [ NZ Deficit increases ] Yes we owe money????? [ Government $250m a week borrowing ] [ NZders lose out ]
+Are we heading back to recession with $$$ dropping [ World Population exploding ] [ World Currency ] [ China Vs USA finance situation ] WHY ARE MANUFACTURERS & BUSINESSES LEAVING NZ: [ Read the story ] [ Compare to Thailand ] [ Check WHY THAILAND ] is better for Manufacturers & any Kiwi Company.

 "You believe me now that the world population needs to be addressed.